g1stavo/data-structures/README.md

 <img src="https://www.serebii.net/diamondpearl/pokemon/322-f.png">

-I did a Data Structure class at my university and these are the exercises required.
+I did a Data Structures class at my university and these are the exercises required.
 I basically learned about stacks, queues, trees, hashing, graphs, search and ordenation algorithms and their complexity analysis.